 Take the Renault Kadjar for example: with its crossover body style it's very practical for family life, but without the higher running costs of something like a Land Rover Discovery Sport.
-Of course, larger models like that are getting cheaper to run than ever - and the Discovery Sport could be a great choice for some families.
+Of course, larger models like that are getting cheaper to run than ever - so the Discovery Sport could be a great choice for families on a higher budget too.

 Family cars don't have to be boring for the driver, either - the excellent Mazda 6 is a favourite of ours.
 It's good fun to drive, but still has plenty of plenty of room inside.
 It looks great, too.